Skip to content

 stack.ec2_ubuntu.insert(**inputargs)

-To reference and call execution groups at the orchestration level, follow these steps:
+To use execution groups at the orchestration level:

-• Declare the execution groups using the add_execgroup command, providing an explicit alias.
+1. Declare execution groups using add_execgroup with an explicit alias

-• Include the execution groups in the stack namespace using init_execgroups.
+2. Include them in the stack namespace using init_execgroups

-• Call the execution group with arguments using . insert(**inputargs).
+3. Call the execution group with arguments using insert(**inputargs)

 # add execgroup